 Answer – Gandhi was to go to other parts of India.
 Rajkumar Shukla chase them everywhere.
 For weeks Rajkumar Shukla never left Gandhi side.
 He told Gandhi that he had come to complain about the injustice of British landlords in Bihar.
 Impressed by Shukla Gandhi asked him to come and meet him in Calcutta.

 Question 13.
 Why did Gandhi ji decide to consult prof. Malkani and Dr. Rajendra Prasad?

-Answer – Gandhi ji decide to meet with Prof. Malkani and Dr. Rajendra Prasad because they wanted to collect more information.
-Gandhi and J.B. kripalani meet at Tagore shantiniketan School.
-Gandhi ji decide to meet Dr. Rajendra Prasad because Rajendra Prasad was a very popular lawyer in Patna.
+Answer – Gandhi ji decides to meet with Prof. Malkani and Dr. Rajendra Prasad because they wanted to collect more information.
+Gandhi and J.B.
+Kripalani meet at Tagore Shantiniketan School.
+Gandhi ji decides to meet Dr. Rajendra Prasad because Rajendra Prasad was a very popular lawyer in Patna.
 Gandhi ji scolded lawyer in Patna for charging high fees from poor peasants and not helping them.